Lay Your Love on Me

 "Lay Your Love on Me" is a song by the British pop band Racey.
-The song was written by Nicky Chinn and Mike Chapman, produced by Mickie Most and released in 1978 on the RAK label as their second single.
+The song was written by Nicky Chinn and Mike Chapman, produced by Mickie Most and released in 1978 on the RAK label as the group's second single.
 It was their first hit single, reaching No. 3 on the UK Singles Chart and No. 2 in Ireland in December 1978.
-It was also a No. 1 hit in the Netherlands, Australia and New Zealand later that same year.
+It was a No. 1 hit in the Netherlands, Australia and New Zealand later that same year.

 Kikki Danielsson covered the song on her 1979 album, Rock'n Yodel.